csvt32745/nsdhw_20sp/proposal/csvt32745/proposal.rst

     - Source codes of C++ modules
     - Importing-script of engine
-    - A SCons scipt
+    - A SCons script

 Usage
-    The usage of plugin is the same in C++ or scipting in engine.
+    The usage of plugin is the same in C++ or scripting in engine.
     And the following C++ classes are going to be used in in-editor script.

     - `Class Pose`